 Please visit the Campus Store for additional information.

-The Class of 2025 will be receiving a Microsoft Surface Book 2 with Windows 10 Professional 64 bit, including 16GB of RAM, a 256 GB SSD hard drive, Wi-Fi, HD Graphics, and a 13.5” touchscreen.
-Peripherals will include a Microsoft Surface Pen, a Microsoft Arc Touch Mouse, a USB C Docking Station, Headphones, a 32 GB USB flash drive, a notebook sleeve, and a network cable for hard-wired connectivity.
+The Class of 2026 will be receiving a Microsoft Surface Laptop Studio with Windows 11 Professional 64 bit, including 16GB of RAM, a 512 GB SSD hard drive, Wi-Fi, HD Graphics, and a 14.4” touchscreen.
+Peripherals will include a Microsoft Surface Slim Pen, a Microsoft Surface Mobile Mouse, a USB C Docking Station, headphones, a 32 GB USB flash drive, a notebook sleeve carrying bag, and a network cable for hard-wired connectivity.
 These machines will have a four year warranty for damage, but all repairs must be coordinated through the IT Help Desk.
 Any alterations to a device outside of the IT Help Desk will void the Microsoft warranty.
 Students will be required to sign off on an acknowledgment that they are receiving this device and understand the requirements of Institutional Policy GA-31

 Applications that are pre-installed on the device includes the Office 365 Pro Plus suite, Adobe Reader, Adobe Shockwave, Complete Anatomy, Google Chrome, Mozilla Firefox, Moodle link, eMedley link, ExamN and a VMWare Horizon View client for student access to the Greenway Electronic Health Record Suite through a virtual desktop environment.
 In addition, the IT Department maintains a Student Resource web page that gives training information and quick links to educational technology that students will be using.
 Please refer to the IT Student Resources for more technology information on student software.